eoinkelly/notes/floating-point-numbers.md

 # Terminology

-Significant figures of a number
-The figures that carry meaning contributing to its precision i.e.
+Significant figures of a number are those figures that carry meaning contributing to its precision i.e.

-All digits except
+Significant figures are all digits except:

 1. leading zeros
     0.00052 = 2 significant figures: 5, 2